 7 Great Content Engagement Hacks to Boost Your Results

 Engagement is the buzzword on everyone’s lips these days.
-Unfortunately, not everyone is are aware of what it really means and just how to get it.
+Unfortunately, not everyone understands what engagement really means and just how to get it.
 Much of inbound marketing relies on quantitative strategies and analyzing data.
 Engagement is a tougher fish to fry.
-This is because, while there are many techniques, there is no one standard recipe for success.
+Engagement is elusive because, while there are many techniques, there is no one standard recipe for success.
 That said, while there aren’t any steadfast solutions, we can study patterns of success.

 One of the most valuable habits you can have is a Daily Writing Habit!To help you get started we have created a 30 day long email program that will keep you on track.
 Every day for the next 30 days we will send you a writing prompt.
 As this is a social media and content marketing site we’ll send you prompts about these topics.
 But occasionally we add some free writing and other stuff, too.

 If you’re reading this, we can assume that you’re at least familiar with engagement.
 But the purpose of this post is to debunk some common misconceptions and provide you with useful hacks to help elevate engagement.